About Psychotherapy

 -

 Extended insurance coverageThe services of a Registered Psychotherapist are covered in part by many insurance plans.
 To confirm, contact your provider with these specific questions: Does my plan include mental health benefits?
 What professional designation must my service provider have?
 Can she be a Registered Psychotherapist?
 Is there a maximum dollar amount covered per session?
 What percentage of each session am I covered for?
-What is the annual maximum?
+What is the annual maximum covered?